KHEngineering/RoboRio/faq/vision.md

 ---

 ##Does OpenCV Run on the RoboRio?
 Yes.
+The RoboRio is very similar to a beaglebone in terms of processor architecture.
 Instructions to get this running can be found here: XXXXXXXXXXXXXXX

 ---